Breadcrumb

 Objective

-Contribute to neighbourhood liveability and youth development while exploring how young people can effectively participate in issues within their own environment.
+The programme contributes to a more liveable neighbourhood and the development of young people, while exploring how youth can effectively participate in addressing issues within their own living environment.

-Young people in transition phases from primary to secondary education and from secondary to higher education are key moments with significant social and personal challenges.
+The programme focuses on young people in key transition phases: from primary to secondary education and from secondary to higher education, periods marked by important personal and social challenges.

 Method